 If your team lacks high-level professionals, you can always search for industry professionals and get them to join your project as advisors.
 It is one of the best things you could do for your ICO.

-6. Create Quality ICO White Paper Communicating Project Goals Clearly
+6. Create a Quality ICO White Paper Communicating Project Goals Clearly

 There is a reason why white papers are used by the ICOs.
 These documents tell your potential users everything there is to know about the project, including the goals, objectives, token and the ICO, user benefits, investor options, roadmap, technical aspects, etc.

 Make sure that the goals of the project are properly defined and realistic.
 Users won’t like goals that are confusing or unclear.
 It indicates that even the team doesn’t know what they are doing or want to do.

-If you have no idea how to do that, just hire a professional ICO white paper development company.
+If you have no idea how to do that, hire a leading white paper writing agency.